friej715/baleet/README.md

 ```
 var params = {
 	screen_name: "jfriedhoff",
-	count: 3,
+	count: 200,
 }
 ```

-obviously you'll want to replace screen_name with your own. you can change the count too if you like, but! there is weirdness happening where if you try to delete more than ~3 tweets at once, it hangs and messes up. so increase this count at your own risk. again, if you wannt help figure this out.........
+obviously you'll want to replace screen_name with your own. you can change the count too if you like! it seems like the max is 200 at a time, though.

 * `main.jsx` - you don't have to worry about too much here, the only setting you might care about is in this chunk: